New York City Attorneys: Medicaid Home Care Applications for the Elderly

 The law offices of Connors And Sullivan Attorneys At Law, PLLC helps clients plan for Medicaid eligibility.
 Although a person's home may be an exempt asset, a lien may be placed upon your home by Medicaid after you pass away in order to pay for Medicaid home care services you used during your lifetime.
 That is why the attorneys at our firm can help clients safeguard their assets and plan for their futures.
-For a free initial consultation with an estate planning attorney, call our New York City law firm at 718-238-6500 or 212-737-2700.
+For a complimentary consultation with an estate planning attorney, call our New York City law firm at 718-414-6209 or 212-235-1339.
 We have offices in Queens, Brooklyn, Manhattan and Nassau for your convenience.
 Contact us via e-mail

 Medicaid Home Care Applications